dewi-alliance/hotspot-manufacturers/naminic.md

 * Which countries have you previously shipped regulatory FCC or CE approved products?
 No where

 ## Which countries do you plan to ship to and get regulatory certifications for? (required)
-Local Iran , Middle East , Azarbayjan , Torkamanestan , Dubai , Turkey
+Local Iran , Middle East , Azerbaijan, Turkmenistan, Dubai , Turkey
 ## Customer Support (required)
 * How will your customers be able to contact you for support for your products?
 They can email us or text us on telegram or whatsapp we are available and easy to connect
 * For how long?
 3 years guarantee and services